hallambaker/Mathematical-Mesh/Web/Guide/bookmark.md

 a collection of bookmarks and citations and shares them between devices connected to the profile with the relevant access authorization.

+It should be noted that by its very nature, a bookmark manager is most likely to be useful within an application that uses bookmarks for navigation.
+The commands provided in the 'meshman' tool are intended to support debuging and maintenance of such applications and afford a means of interacting through scripts.

 The term 'bookmark' is interpreted loosely to mean any piece of index information that the user might want to index and add to a catalog for future use.
 This includes traditional Web bookmarks and citations to academic articles.